saawaahh/PetalPages/README.md

 ## 💕a cutie diary app for the girlies💕

-This is a t3 stack authenticated journal app that uses AI to analyze and detect the mood of an entrie.
+This is a t3 stack authenticated journal app that uses AI to analyze and detect the mood of an entry.
 Built using TypeScript, Tailwind, Supabase, and SQLite

 Built off my Human Factors semester project.